Where we are

 Worldclear is located in Hamilton, New Zealand.

 New Zealand is a well-regulated jurisdiction for international financial services, business and wealth management.
 New Zealand is a member of OECD, FATF, and the Asia Pacific Group on Money Laundering.
-New Zealand is recognised as being the fourth least corrupt country in the world in 2015 by Transparency International.
-New Zealand is ranked the easiest place in the world to do business, after Singapore and Hong Kong, by the World Bank in 2016.
+New Zealand is recognised as being the least corrupt country in the world in 2016 by Transparency International.
+New Zealand is ranked the easiest place in the world to do business by the World Bank in 2016.

 Hamilton is New Zealand's largest inland city, located about 130 Km South of Auckland.